reactjs/react.dev/src/content/reference/react/cache.md

 <DeepDive>

 #### When should I not use cache? {/*not-use-cache*/}
-`cache` is not recommended for use in client components today.
+`cache` is not recommended for use in Client Components today.

 The motivation for `cache` is to provide a complete data fetching and invalidation strategy between client and server.
 However, only server usage is ready for use today.